 How to Distinguish Between Bears

 Grizzly bears have round ears, a dented snout and a noticeable shoulder hunch.
-They are big, ranging in size from 200 to 450 kg.
+They are big, ranging in size from 200 to 450 kilograms.

-Polar bears can be found in Churchill, Manitoba, and in the Northern Territories.
-Adult males normally weight 350 to 600 kg.
+Polar bears can be found in Churchill, Manitoba, and in the Territories.
+Adult males normally weight 350 to 600 kilograms.
 Polar bears are white.
 If you confuse a polar bear with a black bear or a grizzly bear, you may need to get your eyes checked.

 Back away slowly.
 If you need to continue past the bear, give it a wide berth.